iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 <exercise>
 Write the function `(seq-merge a-seq b-seq)` that takes two (low to high) sorted number sequences and combines them into one sorted sequence.
-E.g.:
+Don't use sort (nor implement it yourself, yet).

 ~~~ {.clojure}
 (seq-merge [4] [1 2 6 7])        ;=> (1 2 4 6 7)